nickubed/rater_server/README.md

 - Data visualization.
 Allow users (once logged in) to see what the general consensus is on any given villager.
 Main page for logged in users should be a general "leaderboard" representing where, on average, villagers rank.

 ## How do we get there?
-- Create an interface for users to see one villager at a time, and provide them a rank.
+- ~~Create an interface for users to see one villager at a time, and provide them a rank.~~
-- Set up a DB to carry villager name, img, and rating.
-This will be a SQL table: Users, Villagers, Villagers_Users.
+- ~~Set up a DB to carry villager name, img, and rating.
+This will be a SQL table: Users, Villagers, Villagers_Users.~~
-- Send the villager data to a DB, so that ultimately we may plot each villagers average.
+- ~~Send the villager data to a DB, so that ultimately we may plot each villagers average.~~
+- Set up login, prompt user to log in either once they've entered the site, or once they have rated every villager and want to post their decisions